dclabs-sandy/TC-DATA-CICD-pipeline/README.md

 #### 3. Develop, deploy, iterate!

 Now that your pipeline is setup, you can start the fun part:  developing your application!
-Make some changes to the example Go application in [main.go](main.go), and then commit the changes to your [GitHub](https://github.com) repository.
+Make some changes to the example application in [main.go](main.go), and then commit the changes to your [GitHub](https://github.com) repository.

 In the [AWS CodePipeline](https://aws.amazon.com/codepipeline) console, you should see the changes you've made flow through the pipeline.